ICJIA/icjia-accessibility-portal/content/faqs.md

 ### Can managers delay accessibility work to "get more information first"?

-**No. Managers cannot delay the work.** The April 24, 2026 deadline is a legal requirement, not a suggestion.

-It's completely reasonable for managers to want clarity on scope, timeline, and resources.
-However, the deadline is firm and cannot be extended.
+**The April 24, 2026 deadline is a legal requirement that cannot be extended.** While it's completely reasonable for managers to want clarity on scope, timeline, and resources before starting work, the deadline is firm — accessibility work needs to begin now, even as you gather more information.

 **Who to ask (so you get answers without losing time):**